iovisor/bcc/docs/reference_guide.md

       split the process of reserving buffer space and submitting events into two steps (covered in [ringbuf_reserve](#6-ringbuf_reserve), [ringbuf_submit](#7-ringbuf_submit), [ringbuf_discard](#8-ringbuf_submit))
 - Superior performance and latency in userspace thanks to a shared ring buffer manager
+- Supports two ways of consuming data in userspace

 Starting in Linux 5.8, this should be the preferred method for pushing per-event data to user space.